Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 \begin{itemize} \item The first approach is to assume that the dilaton is fully dynamical.
 Then the total theory is Weyl invariant by construction \cite{Nakayama:2011wq}.
 The Wess-Zumino consistency condition dictates that there is no $R^2$ anomaly.
 The on-shell Wess-Zumino action is given by $\mathcal{S}_{\mathrm{WZ}} = -2 \int d^4 x (a_{\mathrm{UV}} - \hat{a}_{\mathrm{IR}}) (\partial_\mu \tau)^4$.
 Here $\hat{a}_{\mathrm{IR}}$ may be different from $a_{\mathrm{SFT}_{\mathrm{IR}}}$. \item The second approach is to assume that the dilaton is still an external source.
 The possible Weyl anomaly is larger than without dilaton because we can construct more non-trivial solutions to the Wess-Zumino consistency condition.
 Note that $\hat{g}$ is always Weyl invariant, so for instance

 are completely allowed trace anomaly term.
-The above mentioned $R^2$ anomaly is completed to be $\hat{R}^2$ by adding extra dilaton depending terms so that it satisfies the Wess-Zumino condition.
-If we assume that these have local Wess-Zumino action, there are $11$ terms that could appear in the dilaton effective action (see appendix \ref{localWZC} and the discussions in section \ref{spacet}: for instance the dressing transformation by $C_{IJ}^g$ induces $(\Box \tau)^2$ term in the dilaton effective action and the corresponding Weyl anomaly term).
+The above mentioned $R^2$ anomaly is completed to be $\hat{R}^2$ by adding extra dilaton depending terms so that it satisfies the Wess-Zumino consistency condition.
+If we assume that these have local Wess-Zumino action, there are $11$ terms that could appear in the dilaton effective action (see \ref{localWZC} and the discussions in section \ref{spacet}: for instance the dressing transformation by $C_{IJ}^g$ induces $(\Box \tau)^2$ term in the dilaton effective action and the corresponding Weyl anomaly term).
+Alternatively, we can compensate the anomaly from the of the virial current $C_\mu$ by replacing $\partial_\mu \tau$ by $C_\mu$.

 If we impose the on-shell condition, the Wess-Zumino terms that contribute to the two-two dilaton scattering all reduce to